VINAY-0119/whatsapp-n8n-bot/README.md

-make me professional read me # WhatsApp AI Bot n8n Workflow
+ # WhatsApp AI Bot n8n Workflow

 This repository contains an **n8n workflow** for handling WhatsApp messages using the **WhatsApp Cloud API**.
 It supports **text, voice, image, and document messages**, with AI-powered responses using **OpenAI GPT models**.